amitmundra08/GSIV20_amit_mundra/readme.md

     1. Few UI changes would have been possible along with animation.
     2. Would have added a functionality to register and login with a few information of the user which would help us to suggest him/her the series and movies which the user would like to watch.(example Preferences)
     3. Would have also tried to make a screen which would have contain list of series, movies, trending in horizontal direction as many people are fond of series now a days.
 d.
 No feedback for improving because from my point of view many things are covered in this challenge.
+Could have also asked for error handling and fallbacks for different scenarios as multiple server calls are involved here.